qhwa/blog/posts/2021/08-01-thinking-in-elixir.md

 ![linked list](/post-images/linked-list.png)

-Some new developers think list in Elixir/Erlang as an equavilent to Array in JavaScript.
-While Array has a `length` property which allows us get the length of it effiecantly, list doesn't.
-The following code is considered inefficent:
+Some new developers think list in Elixir/Erlang as equivalent to Array in JavaScript.
+While an array has a `length` property that allows us to get the length of it efficiently, a list doesn't.
+The following code is considered inefficient:

 ```elixir
 # Do not do: